 Although Kansas City clears snow, many of the streets in Wornall Homestead are not considered the city’s highest priority.
 Therefore, we provide additional snow removal services any time a minimum snowfall amount is met to ensure that our residents can safely access their homes and reach cleared roads throughout the city.

 Jackson County’s website provides access to common services, such as the Assessment Department (real and personal property taxes) and the Collections Department, where you can pay taxes and declare property online.

 Jackson County reassesses real estate property values every two years.
 If your assessed value increases, it is very likely that your property taxes will increase accordingly.
 If you disagree with a reassessment, you typically have three levels of appeal:

-- Informal review, due by June 12th, 2015.
-This could include a recent appraisal, real estate sales contract, photographs, etc.
+Informal review: This could include a recent appraisal, real estate sales contract, photographs, etc.

-- Board of Equalization appeal, due by July 3rd, 2015.
-This requires a form and a hearing, which you have the option to appear at.
+Board of Equalization appeal: This requires a form and a hearing, which you have the option to appear at.

-- State Tax Commission appeal, must be filed within 30 days of the Board of Equalization’s decision or September 30th, 2015 (whichever is later).
+State Tax Commission appeal: Typically must be filed within 30 days of the Board of Equalization’s decision or (usually) September 30th (whichever is later).